Can You Weld Galvanized Steel? Best Beginner’s Guide

-For this, it’s best to work outside, especially if you want to use flame cleaning or acids.
-Furthermore, keep your head away from the dust or fumes.
-Finally, a quality respirator with P100 filters will protect you from most pollutants except acid vapors.
+For this, it’s best to work outside, especially if you use flame cleaning or acids.
+Furthermore, keep your head away from dust or fumes.
+Finally, a quality respirator with N95 filters will protect you from most pollutants except acid vapors.

 If you use strong acids which are not recommended, for example, muriatic acid, you need special gas cartridges to absorb chlorine vapors.

-No matter the removal method you choose, it’s best to remove the galvanized coating on every surface in and around the joint.
+No matter the removal method, it’s best to remove the coating on every surface in and around the joint.

-That’s because when the metals get hot enough, zinc will melt and vaporize even if the puddle isn’t right next to it.
+That’s because when the metals get hot enough, zinc will melt and vaporize even if the puddle is at a distance.

 If you have a tee or lap joint, always remove the coating between the abutting surfaces.

 Weldpundit has a detailed article on how to remove galvanized coatings.